rajanil/fastStructure/README.md

 + [Scipy](http://www.scipy.org/)
 + [Cython](http://cython.org/)

+A number of python distributions already have these modules packaged in them.
+It is also straightforward to install them from platform-specific binary packages OR from source.

 ## Getting the source code

 To obtain the source code from github, let us assume you want to clone this repo into a